MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-Introduction.md

     ...
 ```

 The user not only did not answer the question, but they changed the subject entirely, which will require completely different code (Action) that exists in a different dialog to execute.
-Adaptive dialogs enable you to handle this scenario which is shown in the following diagram:
+Adaptive dialogs enables you to handle this scenario which is shown in the following diagram:

 <p align="center">
     <img alt="Adaptive_dialog_runtime_behavior" src="./media/adaptive-dialogs/adaptive-dialog-scenario-setup.png" style="max-width:700px;" />